galaran/QuesterHeroesExt/README.md

 QuesterHeroesExt
 ================

-Heroes support, multiple quest files and some other changes for Citizens1 Quester
+Heroes support, multiple quest files, localization, display quest names and some other changes for Citizens 1 Quester